Fifth DiseaseSkip to the navigation

 Tests aren't usually needed, but they may be done in some cases to confirm that you have fifth disease.

 Fifth disease usually goes away on its own.
 Antibiotics don't help with fifth disease, because the illness is caused by a virus, not a bacteria.

 Home treatment can help with symptoms until you feel better.

 - Use acetaminophen (such as Tylenol) or ibuprofen (such as Advil or Motrin) for fever, headache, or joint pain.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
+Be safe with medicines.
+Read and follow all instructions on the label.
 Do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome.

 - Get extra rest.